 Amenities:

-Planet Traveller Hostel has places to socialize inside and on the roof top terrace where you can relax and get to know fellow travellers.
+Planet Traveller Hostel has places to socialize inside and on the rooftop terrace where you can relax and get to know fellow travelers.

-The roof top terrace is the place to be!
+The rooftop terrace is the place to be!
 Here you can even see the famous CN Tower.
-At night it’s especially awesome, the CN Tower is lightened up, and there’s drinks served at the terrace.
+At night it’s especially awesome, the CN Tower is lightened up, and there are drinks served on the terrace.

 Interested?
 Check availability right away.